SalvatorePreviti/roaring-node/README.md

 # API

-See the .d.ts declaration files
+See the .d.ts declaration files and check the source code at <https://github.com/SalvatorePreviti/roaring-node>

-To disable AVX2 instruction set, set the environment variable ROARING_DISABLE_SSE42 to 'true' before requiring roaring.
+To disable AVX2 instruction set, set the environment variable ROARING_DISABLE_AVX2 to 'true' before requiring this package.

-To disable SSE42 instruction set, set the environment variable ROARING_DISABLE_SSE42 to 'true' before requiring roaring.
+To disable SSE42 instruction set, set the environment variable ROARING_DISABLE_SSE42 to 'true' before requiring this package.

 # Development, local building